Pinwheeler/TTRPG/Wonder Showe/The World/Locations/Zazesspur.md

 The high water table of Zazesspur means that there is nowhere to build but up.
 Cellars are almost completely unheard of and more than one noble family has lost their estate simply by digging down.

+Population has shrunk to 100,000 down from its previous stable max of 350,000.
+This means that many of the buildings that have "been scupped", a local phrase for some construction project bursting the water table simply stand abandoned.

 An important role is that of the Goshawk.
 The Goshawk runs a team of druids that encourage hawks and owls to roost in various areas of the city in order to cut down on pests.

 The "Rods" are the enforcement of the city.
 They direct traffic with colored wands that earn their namesake.